SAP-samples/teched2023-XP160/exercises/exercise1/README.md

 Once the script is finished successfully, **you should see the created service key in your subaccount**.

+This key i.e. the credentials that it provides are needed for the next exercise to configure the destination towwards the SAP S/4HANA system.

 ## Exercise 1.3: Create destination service + destination to S/4HANA Cloud system

 To connect the SAP S/4HANA system that is running on Azure to the SAP BTP subaccount, you must create a destination service and a destination.
 The destination service is created via a module as for the private link service.
 The module is located in the directory `code/admin/modules/cloudfoundry/cf-service-instance`.
 Add the call of the module to the `main.tf` file after the creation of the service key.
 We use the plan `lite` and the technical name of the service is `destination`.
 Add the following code to the `main.tf` file: